 This Wool Jeanie is incredible.
 I use mine every single day.
 It keeps the skein from rolling around, keeps your tension perfect and fits many different size skeins.
 It’s quiet, there are no batteries required and it’s very easy to change out the skeins.

-Yarn Jeanie
+Wool Jeanie

 You can crochet so much faster with it because your yarn is always available without all the tugging.
-The extensive number of 5 star reviews it has received can confirm that this is a complete game changer!
+The extensive number of 5-star reviews it has received can confirm that this is a complete game changer!
 The Wool Jeanie is available from AllClassicGifts’s shop on Etsy.

 5. Kitchen Scale

 As you get working on more and more projects, you’ll often wonder if you have enough yarn for a project.
-It’s easy to tell if you have a full skein because the yardage is listen on the yarn label.
+It’s easy to tell if you have a full skein because the yardage is listed on the yarn label.
 But once you’ve used a little bit of that skein, unless you want to unwind all the yarn and measure yard by yard, you’ll need a kitchen scale to find out how much yarn is left on the skein.

 Yarn weight calculator